ChrisBaker-dev/Market/README.md

 # R20 - Describe the way tasks are allocated and tracked in your project

 This application made use of a Trello board in order to track user stories, features and tasks to be completed.
 The Trello board is broken up into 6 columns: Key, Backlog, To Do, In Progress, Testing and Completed.
 All user stories go into the backlog and receive tags to describe their importance and how long they will take.
-Once it is decided that a storyt will be implemented, the story will move to To Do, then In Progress when work has begun.
+Once it is decided that a story will be implemented, the story will move to To Do, then In Progress when work has begun.
 These features are then tested and once they pass, they can be moved to completion.

 Deadlines for MVP Stories: